 Brain in Hand is designed to arm students with access to personalised support from an app on their phone.
 It’s packed with features:

-Alongside the regular monitoring, if coping strategies aren’t working and extra help is needed, at any time the red traffic light can be pressed which will send an alert to support staff, letting them know extra help is needed.
+Alongside the regular monitoring, if coping strategies aren’t working and extra help is needed, at any time the red traffic light can be pressed which will send a notification to support staff, letting them know extra help is needed.
 This enables staff to provide help as quickly as possible to de-escalate a situation.

 Brain in Hand enables university support teams to provide a cost-effective service.
 It helps teams track and support increased numbers of students and provide intervention when it’s needed most.
 Additionally, the rich set of usage and monitoring information can better inform support sessions with students, assist operational support planning and enable greater consistency between support providers.

-If you are a DSA assessor looking to recommend Brain in Hand for a student you are assessing, more information and useful forms can be found here.
+If you are a DSA assessor looking to recommend Brain in Hand for a student you are assessing, more information and resources can be found here.

 Please contact us to discuss your specific requirements.